Birth Doula Services

 “If a doula were a drug, it would be unethical not to use it.” -Dr. John H. Kennell

 A birth doula is a magnificent resource for you in pregnancy, labor, and postpartum and an addition to your birth team that is not to be missed.
 By hiring a doula, you’ve ensured yourself the non-judgmental support of an experienced woman in pregnancy, birth and/or postpartum.
 Scenic City Doulas are certified and work to continue their awareness and education within the scope of their doula practices and responsibilities.
-The doulas at Scenic City Birth Collective are experienced with home birth, birth centres, hospital birth, water birth, VBAC, teen pregnancy, multiples and cesarean birth.
+The doulas at Scenic City Birth Collective are experienced with home birth, birth centers, hospital birth, water birth, VBAC, teen pregnancy, multiples, and cesarean birth.